Finean/aoc_fpga_2025/README.md

 # aoc_fpga_2025

-Solved days 3 and 9 targeting CMOD A7-35T FPGA, running at 12Mhz.
+Solutions for days 3 and 9 targeting CMOD A7-35T FPGA, running at 12Mhz.

 [Day 9](#day-9)